-Timing, Amount, and Method of Phase 2 Disbursement from the River Mile 43.
-9 West Project Area Disbursement Special Account.
-Within 30 days after EPA's receipt of a Cost Summary and Certification, as defined by ¶ 44.b, or if EPA has requested additional information under ¶ 44.b or a revised Cost Summary and Certification under ¶ 44.c, within 30 days after receipt of the additional information or revised Cost Summary and Certification, and subject to the conditions set forth in this Section, Respondent shall be eligible to request an amendment of this Settlement to provide for Phase 2 Disbursement.3 The amendment will replace the current text of this Paragraph 43 with the text in Appendix C. EPA will agree to such an amendment if: (1) EPA has issued the Notice of Work Completion, and (2) EPA has sufficient funding in the River Mile 9 West Project Area Disbursement Special Account to provide for the calculated amount of the Phase 2 Disbursement.
-To ensure sufficient funding in the River Mile 9 West Project Area Disbursement Special Account, EPA will transfer funds from the RD Special Account and/or request such funding pursuant to the Settlement Agreement for Funding Remedial Design.
-Any amendment under this paragraph will be for the sole purpose of memorializing and facilitating the Phase 2 Disbursement.
+43. Timing, Amount, and Method of Phase 2 Disbursement from the River Mile 10 West Project Area Disbursement Special Account.
+Within 30 days after EPA's receipt of a Cost Summary and Certification, as defined by ¶ 44.b, or if EPA has requested additional information under ¶ 44.b or a revised Cost Summary and Certification under ¶ 44.c, within 30 days after receipt of the additional information or revised Cost Summary and Certification, and subject to the conditions set forth in this Section, Respondent shall be eligible to request an amendment of this Settlement, to request that EPA transfer additional funds it receives from Settling Funding parties into the River Mile 10 West Project Area Disbursement Special Account and to disburse additional funds from the River Mile 10 West Project Area Disbursement Special Account to Respondent at the completion of the following milestone, and in the amount set forth below: